 As such, we’re left seeking experiences that can best be expressed in virtual reality, which was the case with Herzog’s 2010 documentary, Cave of Forgotten Dreams, analyzing some of Earth’s earliest paintings on the walls of France’s Chauvet-Pont-d’Arc Cave.
 Once skeptical of 3-D, Herzog felt that “3-D was necessary for that film because paintings, thirty-two thousand years back in time, were not on flat walls in the cave but on wildly undulating ones.”

 That said, Herzog is not exactly in love with technological disruption.
 His next documentary, Lo and Behold, Reveries of the Connected World, premiering this weekend at the Sundance Film Festival, seems sanguine about the Internet’s potential to bring humanity together in technocratic utopia.
-He’s particularly critical of video games.
+Though particularly critical of video games, he does enjoy some specific features of games, such as this eso templar build for Elder Scrolls Online, that can help to significantly improve gameplay.

 “I don’t see anyone who is addicted to films, but I do see young people addicted to video games,” Herzog said.
 “It is so bad that now rehab centers have started.”